 "Any ideas?" asked Dr. Ivii.

 "That was tried a long time ago.
-The problem is that to make the a proton the right size and weight, the base matter seed would need to be one tenth of the minimum mass requirements for it to exist." said the senior tech.
+The problem is that to make a proton the right size and weight, the base matter seed would need to be one tenth of the minimum mass requirements for it to exist," said the senior tech.

 "Stop the transformation from base matter to gravitirium part way through the process, remove the base matter, then combine the remaining gravitirium with other gravitirium created the same way until we have the size and weight." said the junior tech.